ultravideo/uvgComm/README.md

 uvgComm is a *High Efficiency Video Coding (HEVC)* video call software written in C++ and built on [Qt](https://www.qt.io/) application framework. uvgComm aims to provide a testbed for novel video conferencing solutions, while also advancing the field of *Real-Time Communication (RTC)*. uvgComm is licensed under permissive ISC-license.

-uvgComm is under development and new features will become available.
+uvgComm was previously called Kvazzup. uvgComm is under development and new features will become available.

 ## Current features